Emanon0041/AML_2019_Group7/README.md

 ## Momentum

-Momentum improves upon the plain vanilla algorithm to take into account the previous step.
+Momentum improves upon the plain vanilla algorithm to consider the previous step.
 The step size is positively correlated with that of the previous step.
 The step size will be non-zero even if the gradient is zero.
 This deals with the problem of saddle points so that the algorithm will no longer stop when reaching such a point.
-From the graph below, it can be seen that the global minimum is acheived using the same parameters as the plain vanilla algorithm.
+From the graph below, it can be seen that the global minimum is achieved using the same parameters as the plain vanilla algorithm.

 <p align="center">
   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_02_mm.png">
 </p>

-## Nesterov's Accelarated Gradient (NAG)
+## Nesterov's Accelerated Gradient (NAG)

 NAG is another improvement over the plain vanilla algorithm.
 Instead of looking at the current slope, the algorithm looks ahead instead for the gradient of the slope in the front.
 It reduces the step size when the slope ahead is getting flatter or in reversing direction.
-Using the same parameters, this algorithm took significantly fewer steps than Momentum to acheive convergence.
-The graphs below shows the function and gradient path for this algorithm.
+Using the same parameters, this algorithm took significantly fewer steps than Momentum to achieve convergence.
+The graphs below show the function and gradient path for this algorithm.

 <p align="center">
   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_03_nag.png">